trustee Pen Portraits

 Debra is also a qualified teacher and will look at staff well-being and workloads as well as the financial systems in place.
 She has a passion for literacy and education and a particular interest in the value of dyslexic thinking and is an advocate in this area.

-Alethae joined the Academy Board of Governors in October 2017.
-Alethae is a parent to a current Year 10 student whose pride in the school attracted her to join the School Governing Board.
+Alethae joined the Academy Board of Trustees in October 2017.
+Alethae is a parent to a current Year 10 student whose pride in the school attracted her to join the School Trustee Board.

-“My main focus as a Governor is to ensure that our board are skilled and exposed to as much learning as possible to gain knowledge that will help in creating cohesion with the Academy Leadership.
-Currently our board consists of new Governors; it is important that we develop both existing and new Governors to ensure strategic impact on the culture and vision of the school.
-My aim is to attract and recruit more Governors to fill our current vacancies, especially targeting people who have Finance and/or Human Resources experience .”
+“My main focus as a Trustee is to ensure that our board are skilled and exposed to as much learning as possible to gain knowledge that will help in creating cohesion with the Academy Leadership.
+Currently our board consists of new Trustees; it is important that we develop both existing and new Trustees to ensure strategic impact on the culture and vision of the school.
+My aim is to attract and recruit more Trustees to fill our current vacancies, especially targeting people who have Finance and/or Human Resources experience .”